Gathering real-time customer feedback via surveys has helped State Farm® to quickly fix pain points and elevate the customer experience.

 That’s why State Farm is investing time, energy, and resources to be able to better serve its customers, he added.

 Interested in learning more about how your company can benefit from a digital customer experience strategy?
-Download Medallia’s guide 2020 Hindsight: 5 Digital Customer Experience Lessons to learn how to prepare for a more profitable future.
+Download Medallia’s eBook “Stay Ahead of Tomorrow: The Executive’s Guide to Life After Digital Transformation” to learn how engaging in the moment can drive your business forward.